GEO-BON/bon-in-a-box-pipelines/pipelines/New-pipeline/pipeline-tutorial-template.md

 *Write an introduction here that is a brief description of what the pipeline does, and the context in which it should be used.
 This should include any relevant citations to the original paper.*

 ## Before you start
-*Write any necessary data, API keys, or anything else that the user may need before they run the pipeline*
+*Write any necessary data, API keys, or anything else that the user may need before they run the pipeline.*

 ## Pipeline steps
 *Explain the pipeline steps (i.e. scripts) here so the user understands what each step is doing.
 This can include diagrams or screenshots if it will help the user.
 This should include information about how to understand the results.*